Charging and reclaiming VAT on goods and services related to private school fees

 Application and registration fees paid during the application process

-If you charge an application registration fee that must be paid for a student to attend your school it will be subject to VAT, the same as normal school fees.
+Application registration fees that must be paid for a student to attend your school are subject to VAT, the same as normal school fees.

 Other forms of payment

-A payment will usually be made in money but does not have to be.
+A payment is usually made in money, but it does not need to be.
 Consideration can be paid in goods or services supplied in return (for example, a barter agreement), or a combination of both.

-Find out more about VAT considerations in VATSC05000 of the VAT Supply and Consideration HMRC internal manual.
+Find out more about VAT considerations in VATSC05000 of VAT Supply and Consideration — HMRC manuals.

 Activities of charities that run private schools